SocialFusion: Addressing Social Degradation in Pre-trained Vision-Language Models: SocialFusion

 Table~\ref{tab:main} shows the results of all three baseline VLMs on all tasks.
 None of the tested models are able to achieve consistent positive transfer in the joint training; rather, the models exhibit stark negative transfer in the majority of cases.
 In particular, Sail-VL 1.5 and MolmoE attain positive transfer on only two of ten metrics (one of five tasks) each.
 While Qwen2-VL achieves positive transfer on seven of the ten tested metrics, its performance is worse than the other baselines overall on most tasks, and three of ten metrics are still harmed.
 These results in conjunction show that these large pre-trained models are not able to easily generalize between these social tasks, instead driving them to compete when trained jointly.

-We now begin to investigate why the pre-trained VLMs are not able to unify these social tasks in harmony.
+We now investigate why the pre-trained VLMs are not able to unify these social tasks in harmony.
 We hypothesize that the problem lies in the models' visual encoders.
 In particular, we seek to measure of the impact of VLM pre-training on the encoders quantitatively.
 To this end, we compare each visual encoder before and after visual-linguistic pre-training.
-Qwen2-VL's original visual encoder is DFN ViT \citep{fang2023data}, Sail-VL's visual encoder is SailViT \citep{dong-etal-2025-scalable}, and MolmoE's visual encoder is CLIP \citep{radford2021learning}.
+For Qwen2-VL, the original visual encoder is DFN ViT \citep{fang2023data}, for Sail-VL, it is SailViT \citep{dong-etal-2025-scalable}, and for MolmoE, it is CLIP \citep{radford2021learning}.

 In this initial experiment, we begin with a single social task: gaze target estimation.
 We test the VLM encoders, with versus without VLM pre-training, in \citet{ryan2025gazelle}'s Gaze-LLE architecture, which produces state-of-the-art accuracy using DINOv2 on the GazeFollow dataset.